JonJagger/cyber-dojo/readme.txt

 Traffic Lights
 ==============
-The display of each run-tests increment uses a traffic light, with meanings for the three colours as follows:
+The display of each test increment uses a traffic light, with meanings for the three colours as follows:
   (o) red   - tests ran but at least one failed
   (o) amber - syntax error somewhere, tests not run